Potable water (Photo: Bigstockphoto)

 SEDLAK: The reason that we put perfectly good water into our toilets is that it’s hard to have two separate types of water coming into the home.
 So once we built our homes with only one kind of pipe coming into it, and then we got this idea, well, maybe we should put a second kind of water into the house, a recycled water, or a water of lower quality, it became very difficult to re-plumb and rebuild everyone’s houses with a second distribution system.
 And so, an alternative would be to find a way to get rid of our wastes without using so much water.
 So the modern flush toilet that many of us have in our homes, uses about 1.5 gallons per flush.
 It’s possible to reduce that with a vacuum toilet, the kinds of toilets that we’re familiar with on airplanes.
 So you could reduce the amount of water that the toilet uses to a little less than half a liter if you went to a vacuum toilet.
 The water savings associated with that isn’t huge, so it may not be a good economic investment.
 But over time, we may be able to actually get away from putting drinking water into our toilets.

 SEDLAK: The drought that we’re experiencing in California is the worst drought in many decades, but it’s not the only drought.
 We’ve had a drought in the Colorado River Basin since about 1999, and we recently experienced a pretty severe drought in Texas.
-I think the drought that is the most instructive to us is the drought in Australia that occurred about a decade ago, and that long drought was a cause for major change in the way Australia provided drinking water to people.
+I think the drought that is the most instructive to us is the drought in Australia that occurred about a decade ago, and that long drought was cause for major change in the way Australia provided drinking water to people.
 So the first stage of the drought looks a lot like the first stage of the drought that we see in the western United States.
-People call for water rationing and voluntary cutbacks in water use, and that gets you through a year or two.
+People call for water rationing and voluntary cutbacks and water use, and that gets you through a year or two.
 But we have to think of something more than just rationing and voluntary cutbacks.
 We have to start planning for this next generation of water.

 CURWOOD: You talk about local water supplies as a way to respond to the threat of drought.
 Explain more for me.